-The average American burns about 16 tonns of Co2, the average European about 7 tonns per year.
+The average American burns about 16 tons of Co2, the average European about 7 tons per year.

-The average tree offsets about 7 tonns of carbon dioxide per year.
+The average tree offsets about 7 tons of carbon dioxide per year.

 Plant 80 tree and offset your lifetime of CO2

 We plant trees that are either native to South-East Asia, or introduced to Thailand a long time ago, so not to disturb the local ecosystem.